BillyDM/awesome-audio-dsp/README.md

 - [`GNU Octave`] - An open-source alternative to MATLAB.
 There is also an [`online version of GNU Octave`] available.
   - [`Signal package`] - Signal processing tools for [`GNU Octave`], including filtering, windowing and display functions.
 - [`Curcuit JS`] - A cool little circuit simulation tool.
+- [`Russell`] - A collection of mathematical tools used for testing and solving scientific computations (and by extension audio DSP).
+It includes testers and solvers for matrixes, linear algebra, statistics, tensors, and more.
+It is written in the [`Rust`] programming lanugage.

 ## System Tools
 - [`MrsWatson`] - Command-line audio plugin host with support for printing to the terminal from your DSP code.